smdogroup/funtofem/docs/analysis_framework.rst

 	\end{bmatrix}

-Once the solution for the adjoint equations has been obtained, the total derivative for the function of interest is computed as the derivative of the Lagrangian
+Once the solution for the adjoint equations has been obtained, the total derivative for the function of interest is computed as the derivative of the Lagrangian.

 .. math::